 Here are some the types of benefits you can apply for: Continue reading

-On June 4, we observe National Cancer Survivors Day in the United States.
+In 2018, more than a million people will be diagnosed with cancer around the world.
+This alarming statistic affects people and families everywhere.
+On June 3, 2018, we observed National Cancer Survivors Day in the United States.
 In support of this day, Social Security encourages getting checkups to provide early detection, raise awareness through education, and recognize the survivors who have gone through this battle or are still living with the disease.
 Continue reading